davenuman/slides-drupalcon-barcelona/content.md

 Hope for OSX and Windows users.
 We use this for all our non-Linux users.

+"Those who don't run Linux are doomed to virtualize it."

 ---
 class: center
 ## Introducing Bowline